jfsolanilla/content-aggregator/spec/api/subscriptions.md

 }
 ```

-- `user_id`: `String` (required) - The user id associated with the user who wants to add the new source. i.e. John
+- `user_id`: `String` (required) - The user id associated with the user who wants to subscribe. i.e. John
-- `source_id`: `String` (required) - The new source, or in other words, the domain name we want to add. i.e. nytimes.com
+- `source_id`: `String` (required) - The new source, or in other words, the domain name we want to subscribe to. i.e. nytimes.com
-- `section_id`: `String` (required) - The new section, or in other words, the path name we want to add. i.e. technology
+- `section_id`: `String` (required) - The new section, or in other words, the path name we want to subscribe to. i.e. technology

 ### HTTP Response